 ONE PROJECT VS. MANY

 Some projects have an uncommonly strong tendency to morph into something more.
 This is particularly relevant in the IT realm, where the constantly changing technology landscape can lead to a monumental case of scope creep.
-Before your PMO commits to a project that never ends, consider if it makes more sense to break that one large monster into smaller, more manageable projects, which can actually be contained and completed.
+Before your Project Team commits to a project that never ends, consider if it makes more sense to break that one large monster into smaller, more manageable projects, which can actually be contained and completed.
 Below are some of the benefits to this approach.

 One of the primary perks is that your project management team is likely to have better stakeholder engagement during smaller projects.
 It’s far easier to energize champions and end users when the project directly impacts them, something that may happen only occasionally in extremely large projects.
 Stakeholders will likely drift away when their section of a large project winds down, and it’s often difficult to draw them back in the next time you need their involvement or support.